Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 How do you prefer your space: cozy and homey, modern, airy and sunny, or bright and eye-catching?
 Repaint the walls to fit your style; choose a color that relaxes you and makes the bedroom a haven for you.

-Good lights, wall prints, or paintings/artwork that you love should find a place on the bedroom walls.
+Good lights, wall prints, or paintings/artwork you love should find a place on the bedroom walls.

 Choose linens, bedding accessories, shades, or blinds that give the room the desired ambiance and feel.